elugens/hello-javascript/docs/browser-related-questions/forms-controls/form-event-submit.md

 ---

-### When happens when a form gets submitted in the browser?
+### When happens when we submit a form in the browser?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When a form is submitted, the submit event is triggered.
-It often gets used to verify the form before sending it to the server or cancel the submission and process it in JavaScript.
+It often gets used to verify the form (form validation) before sending it to the server or cancel the submission and process it in JavaScript.
 The function form.submit() enables us to transmit forms from JavaScript, and we may use it to construct and send forms to the server dynamically.
     </div>
   </div>
 </details>